redbadger/feature-targeting/README.md

 and use explicit targeting to enable the feature for themselves, but nobody else.
 This can be repeated as many times as necessary.
-An interesting side-effect is that the incremental code changes made are immediately available to the wider team (known as "mainline development") reducing queuing of dependent changes.
+An interesting side-effect is that the incremental code changes made are immediately available to the wider team (known as "mainline", or "trunk-based" development) reducing queuing of dependent changes.

 Once the feature has been mostly completed, a QA person can use explicit targeting to do deeper exploratory testing and outside-in regression tests can be written